PohanYang/App_Identify-Porn-video/README.md

 How to decided it in each video?
 I use mean shift algorithm to identify how much naked in a video, and give a radio.

-* In famous pronographic webs xvideo, it has like this application.
+* In famous pornographic webs xvideo, it has like this application.
 ![readmeimg0](https://raw.githubusercontent.com/PohanYang/App_Identify-Porn-video/master/docs/rd_img0.png)